Injured as a Pedestrian in Nashville? Protect Your Rights with an Experienced Pedestrian Accident Lawyer

 After a pedestrian accident, time is not on your side.
 Tennessee law imposes strict time limits on when you can file a personal injury lawsuit.
 This legal deadline is known as the statute of limitations.

-In most cases, you have just one year from the accident to file a personal injury lawsuit in Nashville.
+In most cases, you have just one year from the accident to file a personal injury lawsuit.
 If you miss this deadline, you may permanently lose your right to seek compensation, no matter how strong your case is or how badly you were injured.
 There are exceptions to the one-year time limit.
 For example, the statute of limitations may be paused if the injured pedestrian is under 18.

-You should speak with a Nashville pedestrian accident lawyer at Ross Moore Law as soon as possible.
+You should speak with a pedestrian accident lawyer at Ross Moore Law as soon as possible.
 The sooner we can start working on your case, the better your chances of recovering full compensation.

 You pay nothing upfront, and nothing at all unless we win.
 Our payment comes as a percentage of the settlement or verdict we recover on your behalf.